DIDSR/DomId/docs/about.md

 arXiv preprint arXiv:1611.05148 (2016).(https://arxiv.org/abs/1611.05148)

 [2] Kingma, Diederik P., and Max Welling.
 "Auto-encoding variational bayes." arXiv preprint arXiv:1312.6114 (2013) (https://arxiv.org/abs/1312.6114)

+# CDVaDE Model  Summary
+ In this package, we also present the CDVaDE model as an expansion to VaDE, referred to as the Conditionally Decoded Variational Deep Embedding.
+CDVaDE's generative process is different from VaDE's because it combines extra variables
+***y*** with the latent representation ***z***.
+These variables may include class labels or existing subgroup structures that do not need to be identified.
+It is expected that these additional variables ***y*** are accessible during both training and testing.
+# DEC Model Summary
+Deep embedding clustering is a method of unsupervised learning that combines deep neural networks with clustering techniques to discover latent representations of data points.
+The implementation in this package is aimed to compare another state-of-the-art clustering algorithms to the novel CDVaDE one.
+DEC involves first training a deep neural network to learn a low-dimensional representation of the data, and then using clustering algorithms to group similar data points based on their embeddings.
 # M2YD Model Summary